 A typical working day?
-Walter Fabris couldn't tell you.
+Walter Fabris couldn't say that.
 "Every day is different, with new challenges, such as working with customers, developing something new or providing support for employees."
 With 33 years at the company under his belt, he has made a successful career built on his creativity and ability to think visually.
-One thing that does remain prominently in memory was the development of a thread grinding software: "We were the first company in the world to grind a precision thread using an axis-parallel grinding wheel - and it was my job to write the software for it on the CNC side," Fabris says.
+One thing that does remain prominently in memory was the development of a thread grinding software: "We were the first company in the world to grind a precision thread using an axis-parallel grinding wheel - and it was my job to write the software for it on the CNC side", Fabris says.
 "When the software was put into operation, the machine proved so precise that the customer suspected that the measuring machine was defective."